mlinpl/conference.mlinpl.org/call-for-contributions.md

 ## About the Call for Contributions

-We believe that anyone can make a valuable contribution to the field of machine learning, and in our eyes, an important contribution is not necessarily the most novel research.
-Therefore we wish to bring together a broad array of researchers, specialists, practitioners, educators, students, and others of diverse backgrounds, locations, and genders to present their work at the conference.

-We aim at providing a forum for discussing recent advances from the possible broadest range of topics and perspectives, we especially encourage (but not limit) submissions related to the following topics of interest:
-1. **General Machine Learning**: Active Learning, Classification, Clustering, Learning Theory, Online Learning, Ranking, Regression, Semi-supervised and Unsupervised learning, Optimization, Sparsity, etc.
-2. **Deep Learning**: Architectures, Generative Models, Optimization for Deep Networks, Recurrent Networks, etc.
-3. **Reinforcement Learning**: Bandits, Decision and Control, Exploration, Hierarchical RL, Markov Decision Processes, Multi-Agent RL, Navigation, Planning, etc.
-4. **Probabilistic Methods**: Bayesian methods, Causal Inference, Gaussian Processes, Graphical Models, etc.
-5. **Applications of Machine Learning**: Audio and Speech Processing, Computational Biology, Computer Vision, Natural Language Processing, Robotics, Neuroscience, Physics, Social Good, etc.
-6. **Social Aspects of Machine Learning**: Accountability, AI Ethics, AI Safety, Causality, Biased Data, Fairness, Privacy, Robustness, and Safety, etc.
-7. **Explainable Machine Learning**: Interpretability and Explainability of Machine Learning Models, Methods for Understanding and Explaining Model Decisions, Techniques for Building Transparent and Understandable AI Systems, Human-AI Interaction, etc.
-8. **Technical Solutions and Machine Learning Resources**: Architectures, Competitions, Data Sets and Repositories, Distributed Machine Learning, Implementations, Software Toolkits, etc.
-9. **Machine Learning Stories**: Interesting and insightful competitions, projects, and start-up stories!
+We believe in the inclusive nature of machine learning research and aim to provide a forum for a discussion on recent advances in the field.
+Whether you're an academic, a seasoned practitioner, or a student, we encourage you to share your work at the Conference.
+We welcome submissions broadly related to machine learning and its application across various other domains.

-**The talks will have a length of 20 minutes + 5 minutes for questions for contributed talks at the Main Conference and 15 minutes + 5 minutes for questions for the Student Research Workshop**.
-To participate in the Call for Contributions, we ask you to provide the title of your talk/poster proposal, an abstract of up to 300 words, your preference towards talk or poster, a short bio, a photo, and a list of your previous talks.
+**The talks at the Main Conference should have a length of 20 minutes + 5 minutes for questions.
+For the poster presentation, we will hold two 1.5-hour sessions during the 2nd and 3rd day of the conference.
+Student Research Workshop talks should take around 15 minutes + 5 minutes for questions.**.
+To participate in the Call for Contributions, we please provide the title of your talk/poster proposal, an abstract of up to 300 words, your preference towards talk or poster, a short bio, a photo, and a list of your previous talks.
 Talks and posters should be in English.
-The submission deadline is 1 September 2023.
+The submission deadline is 31 August 2024.
 With the help of the Contributions Committee, we will select the best proposals.

 ## Acceptance criteria